scverse/spatialdata/docs/contributing.md

 ### Integration testing

 Cross-repo integration testing is available in the [spatialdata-integration-testing](https://github.com/scverse/spatialdata-integration-testing/) repo.
-Please follow the instructions in the Readme.
-For questions ask Luca.
+Please follow the instructions in the Readme (which also includes a video overview).

 ## Publishing a release